 When is carnival in Brazil?
 One thing that holds true about carnival is that it is always unpredictable!
 Just like Easter the date is not fixed and changes every year.
 Carnival in Brazil will always officially start on the Friday prior to Ash Wednesday, the first day of Lent.
 And it will always finish on Shrove Tuesday, the day before Ash Wednesday.

 Carnival in Rio is a time when all colours of the rainbow unite together.
 It doesn’t matter your age, race or background, there is something for everyone.
 Brazil is a very multi-cultural society and the Cariocas (Rio locals) are famous for their friendliness and warmth.

 Entire families celebrate carnival together, from the kids to the grandparents.
 With several blocos thrown just for families!
+No one is excluded from attending a Rio Carnival Party!
 There is even a Children’s Parade at the Sambadrome.

 Rio Carnival is also a very LGBT friendly carnival.
 There are plenty of carnival events solely for the LGBT community including a gay blocos that attracts about 50,000 and a gay ball at the Scala Nightclub.

 ▷ King Momo and The Carnival Queen

 An amusing Rio Carnival tradition is the crowning of the King Momo.
 Rio Carnival begins each year when the mayor of Rio crowns a carnival king, known as King Momo.
 When King Momo gives the signal, Rio Carnival kicks off and carnival fever spreads over the whole city of Rio.

 In Greek mythology Momo is the god of mockery.
 Carnival legend has it that Momo was expelled from Olympus and decided to settle in Rio where he is seen as representing joy and posterity.